 BIMCO has already published a clause which addresses compliance with EEXI and allocates responsibility and costs for implementing modifications and is suitable for both existing and future time charter parties.
 This clause, the EEXI Transition Clause For Time Charter Parties 2021, may also be used to address other energy saving technical measures that may be implemented to achieve compliance.
 However, such use of other energy saving measures is subject to agreement between the parties.

 BIMCO has further published the Emission Trading Scheme Allowances (ETSA) Clause for Time Charter Parties 2022.
 The clause is designed to assist the parties entering into a charter party to allocate obligations and responsibilities in terms of obtaining, transferring, and surrendering allowances for greenhouse gas emissions from ships operating under an emissions scheme, such as the EU ETS.
-BIMCO is also currently working on a charterparty clause addressing the carbon intensity indicator (CII) regulations.
+BIMCO also published the CII Operations Clause for Time Charter Parties 2022, which can be incorporated into existing or new time charter parties, to address the issues arising out of IMO’s carbon intensity indicator (CII) legislation and assist the industry to tackle with the associated complexities.

 As the number of LNG fuelled ships is growing BIMCO has also drafted three LNG clauses covering matters related to LNG fuel quality, fuel delivery/redelivery, gas-freeing and cooling down and an operational clause.
 The following clauses have now been published: